 Ottawa [1] is the capital of Canada.
 The city is situated along the Ontario side of the Ottawa River, opposite Gatineau, Quebec.
-The metropolitan population of Ottawa is 1.1 million and is currently the fourth largest city in Canada, and the second largest in Ontario after Toronto.

 Unique as a North American capital, the city is bilingual.
 English is the first language of a majority of the population, but French is the first language of a significant number.
 Staff in most stores and restaurants speak both well and, in general, bilingualism is common.